Deep-MI/olf-bulb-segmentation/README.md

 **Image Biomarkers**

-For more information on the pipeline image biomarkers reported in the csv files please check the document [variables.pdf](/to/do)
+For more information on the pipeline image biomarkers reported in the CSV files please check the document [variables.pdf](/to/do)

-** Quality Control Image Example**
+**Quality Control Image Example**

-By default the tool creates 2 images for visually control of the input scan and predicted segmentation, one as the one shown below. (blue: Left OB, red : Right OB).
+By default, the tool creates two images for visually controlling the input scan and predicted segmentation, one shown below. (blue: Left OB, red : Right OB).
-The other one shows a sagital,coronal and axial view of the prediction map around the centroid of mass.
+The other one shows a sagittal, coronal and axial view of the prediction map around the centroid of mass.

 ![](/images/qc_example.png)